 The process of rebranding comes with a lot of risk.
-Without paying attention to the details involved in research, planning, and execution, your brand is susceptible to harmful self-sabotage.
+Without paying attention to the details involved in research, planning, and execution, your brand community is susceptible to harmful self-sabotage.
 The mistakes made in a poorly executed rebranding process can result in lost brand communities, ridicule online, and in some cases, the complete downfall of a brand.

 If your business is considering a rebrand, of any scope and size, we highly recommend going through this checklist to ensure that you aren’t making any of the mistakes that can make your rebrand a failure, instead of the revitalization and boost you’re looking for.